MattfromWii-Sports/quest-to-do/README.md

 ## TO DO
 * Add a color palette (thematic)
-* Find a way to store and manage the array holding the data
+* Add an archive tab
+* Add a settings tab
+* Add a view tab
+* Add an archive variable to the Questline Class